Dr James L Thorne

 Looking for a PhD position?

 We periodically have funded PhD positions available and are always looking for bright and motivated candidates for PhD research.
 If you have a project idea, or would like to study for a PhD in my laboratory, then we welcome you to get in touch.
-We are supporting UK/EU applicants to apply for scholarships such as the Leeds Doctoral Program, for Chinese nationals through the Chinese Scholarship Council (deadline 6th January), and for Commonwealth citizens thought the Commonwealth Fund, and I am proud to say, if you have experienced a forced migration you can apply to the Leeds University Sanctuary Scheme.
+We are supporting UK/EU applicants to apply for scholarships such as the Leeds Doctoral Program, for Chinese nationals through the Chinese Scholarship Council (January deadline each year), and for Commonwealth citizens thought the Commonwealth Fund, and I am proud to say, if you have experienced a forced migration you can apply to the Leeds University Sanctuary Scheme.
 Self-funding PhD applicants, or those with scholarships from their home institutes and governments are also welcome to apply.
-Prospective PhD students are encouraged to contact me, with a CV and a cover letter explaining their motivtions for applying, for information about potential projects.
-An interest in epigenetics, cancer and dietary and/or clinical intervention is beneficial.
-In the future we will be exploring the potential for therapeutic dietary (phytosterols/stanols) or pharmacological (statins) intervention in oxysterol-NR activity in cancer patients, to build on our recent observations and hypotheses.
-In my laboratory you will learn a range of epigenetic, cell and molecular biology tools to investigate these cancer pathways, and how cancer cell biology can be manipulated by components derived from, or modulated by the diet.

 - NIHR Nutrition And Cancer Collaboration